Boulder County government offices closed Tuesday, Dec. 24 (at noon), and Wednesday, Dec. 25, for the Christmas holiday.

 Indoor Air Quality and Mold

-Mold and bacteria can be found practically anywhere on Earth.
+Mold (or mildew) is the common name for fungi in the indoor environment and can be found practically anywhere on Earth.
 Because mold is everywhere, most building materials already have mold spores on them.
-This is why when building materials like drywall, wood products, paper, etc., can grow mold if they become wet and are not dried within 48 hours.
+This is why building materials like drywall, wood products, paper, etc., can grow mold if they become wet and are not dried within 48 hours.

 Indoor Air Contamination (Mold, Bacteria & Viruses)